kohlsalem/GARAGE/README.md

 The Hoermann Switch is nonnected to the closing contact of the relais, the reed contact between D3 and GND.

+## Software ##

+The actual formware for the wemos can be found [here](https://github.com/kohlsalem/GARAGE/blob/master/src/GARAGE.cpp).
+The "rest" of the files are actually aretefacts form PlatformIO.
+Arduino IDE would do too.

+The Firmwre is equipped with OTA update.

 ## OpenHAB config ##

 Item (http binding)